43 Best Limbo Songs – How Low Can You Go?

 How do you do the Limbo?

-We have created a list of our favorite best limbo songs for weddings.
-The Limbo started on the island of Trinidad in the 1950’s as a form of folk dance.
+The Limbo started on the island of Trinidad in the 1950s as a form of folk dance.
 The limbo dance starts with one person on each end of a pole holding the pole horizontally.
 Then, a single line forms behind the pole.

-The limbo dancers must pass under the horizontal pole backward at the waist without touching the pole and not touching the ground with their back.
+As tradition goes, then and now, limbo dancers pass under the horizontal pole backward at the waist without touching the pole or the ground.
 Hence, we get the word limbo to mean ‘limber’.

 The type of music played during the limbo dance usually has a Caribbean flavor.
 The music has a great groove to it and makes people want to see how low they can go.

 Top 5 Limbo Songs for Weddings

 - “Don’t Worry Be Happy” by Bobby McFerrin

 Marvin Gaye – I Heard It Through The Grapevine

 Should I Dance the Limbo at my Wedding?

 Do you like the Limbo?
 Then do it!
 There’s no reason why you can’t have the Limbo at your wedding reception.
 (You can also have a conga line and the electric slide, too!)
 Everyone loves to do it and it’s great for photographs.
 (You may want to take an Advil that night if you’re not used to it.)